 Through group interaction and varied approaches, students are guided toward self-discovery of skills, interests and values for the purpose of relating their uniqueness to career choices.
 Also includes an overview of career fields and current labor market trends.
+This course does not count toward the major or minor in psychology.
 (Offered in spring.)